JustinMountain/personal-blog/projects/creating-a-nextjs-blog.md

 #### Cool things

 Along the way, I learned some of the nuances of using React, Next.js, and webdev in general.
-These are the types ofthings that might come up again in the future, so I'm documenting them here for future reference.
+These are the types of things that might come up again in the future, so I'm documenting them here for future reference.

 I used React's State object to accomplish a few interesting things in this project.
 The list of all projects works by storing an array that contains all of the frontmatter for the files under /projects in State.
 Input checkboxes are created dynamically from the list of all tags from all projects.
 The state of the checkboxes is used to create a dictionary, which is then used to re-render the list according to the State of each checkbox (only displaying projects where all checked tags are true).
 A reset button is used to return the State to the default position and uncheck the inputs.